 - Stream out encrypted and authenticated data at line rate under all conditions to all protected ports

-For networking SoC and ASIC designers, Rambus offers an 800G Multi-Channel MACsec Protocol Engine comprised of Transform and Classifier cores.
+MACsec solution: For networking SoC and ASIC designers, Rambus offers an 800G Multi-Channel MACsec Protocol Engine comprised of Transform and Classifier cores.
 It can support up to 64 channels with aggregate bandwidth of 800 Gbps providing tremendous design flexibility.
-It is supported with a widely-adopted MACsec Tookit and a Driver Development Kit.
+It is supported with a widely-adopted MACsec Toolkit and a Driver Development Kit.

 800G Multi-Channel MACsec Protocol Engine